glewe/bootstrap-customizer/README.md

 # Bootstrap Customizer

 **Bootstrap Customizer** provides an NPM setup that allows you to quickly build your own Bootstrap theme based on Bootstrap's SASS and JS.
-Simply change a base color for example and Bootstrap is recompiled based on it.
+Simply change a base color for example and recompile Bootstrap based on it.

 Include [Bootstrap](https://getbootstrap.com)'s source Sass and compiled JavaScript bundle via npm.
 Also includes the [Autoprefixer](https://github.com/postcss/autoprefixer) for cross-browser CSS, [Stylelint](https://stylelint.io) for Sass code quality, and [Popper](https://popper.js.org), a peer dependency of Bootstrap's JS used to position dropdowns, popovers, and tooltips.